 According to this idea, a pragmatic, reliable and safe supply concept has been developed, by combining the ancient concepts with today's well-proven components of water supply systems.
 Installation, maintenance and operation are based on simple tools and methods.

 To evaluate the concept under real life conditions, a large-scale pilot system has been implemented in Northern Vietnam.
 Project realization has been granted by the German Federal Ministry of Education and Research (BMBF) and took about 5 years.

 After many lessons learned, countless trips to Vietnam and with tremendous commitment of the Vietnamese partners, about 10,000 people are successfully supplied by the system today.

 Feel free to browse the publications below for a detailed description.
-For more general insights about challenges of water supply in low developed regions check out the podcast.
+For more general insights about challenges of water supply in low developed regions check out the podcasts.